Mandarancio/OpenGOO/README.md

     cd ..
     ./OpenGOO

-If you want to more debug output run the game with:

-`./OpenGOO -Debug`
+There are some flag that you can activate:

+    -debug  (for more debug output)
+    -fps    (to know the fps)
+    -opengl (use opengl for more performances)
+    example:
+    ./Opengoo -opengl -debug